Surface-supplied diving

 Saturation diving is a mode of surface supplied diving in which the divers live under pressure in a saturation system or underwater habitat and are decompressed only at the end of a tour of duty.

-Airline, or hookah diving, and "compressor diving" are lower technology variants also using a breathing air supply from the surface.
+Air-line, or hookah diving, and "compressor diving" are lower technology variants also using a breathing air supply from the surface.

 Variations

-There are several arrangements for supplying breathing gas to divers from the surface:
+There are two basic modes of surface-supplied diving, and several variations for supplying breathing gas to divers from the surface.